 Now that we've learned a variety of data wrangling tasks, we'll take some time to discuss good workflow, that is, moving from raw data to data that are ready for analysis.
 In the lessons and assignments we've had so far, we've actually already covered many of the major points that are discussed below.
-This lesson, therefore, is one part review and one part making explicit the good practices that we've implicitly followed.
+This lesson, therefore, mostly just makes explicit the good practices that we've implicitly followed.